-Please note that you cannot go to previous/next object in the catalogue by pressing ( ) / ( keys while the description is shown on the screen - you need to go back to previous screen by pressing ( ) or ( ) key first.
+Please note that you cannot go to previous/next object in the catalogue by pressing () / () keys while the description is shown on the screen - you need to go back to previous screen by pressing () key first.

-If the current object's description does not fit on one screen then a scroll bar is shown on the right:
+If the current object's description does not fit on one screen then a scroll bar is shown on the right.
+You can use and keys to scroll the description up and down: